 There are at least three types of attention:

-- Selective attention is the ability to focus and process information from only one part of the environment while excluding all others.
-(5)
+- Selective attention is the ability to focus and process information from only one part of the environment, while excluding all others.

 And this is where a second cognitive skill comes in.

-So response does not necessarily mean taking action all the time.
+So being responsive does not always mean taking action.

-It may mean restraining yourself from taking any action and continuing to focus your attention where it should be.
-(8)
+It may mean restraining yourself from taking any action and continuing to focus your attention on where it should be.